Carpal tunnel syndrome is a set of symptoms thought to be caused by squashing (compression) of the median nerve in the carpal tunnel.

 Not treating may be an option

-In up to 1 in 4 cases the symptoms go without treatment within a year or so.
-(In about 2 in 3 cases that develop during pregnancy the symptoms go after the baby is born.)
+In about 2 in 3 cases that develop during pregnancy, the symptoms go after the baby is born.
 So, not treating is an option, particularly if symptoms are mild.
-The situation can be reviewed if symptoms get worse.
-Symptoms are most likely to go in people less than 30 years old.
+The situation can be reviewed if symptoms become worse.

 A wrist splint